Boundary Definitions

 If you want the boundary that you have agreed with your neighbour to be defined to a high level of accuracy then you will need to instruct a chartered land surveyor who is familiar with Land Registry's exacting requirements to prepare an accurate plan and a precise description of the boundary in support of your Application to Land Registry to Determine the Exact Line of the Boundary.

-Complications in defining boundaries
+Complications in interpreting boundaries from the title deeds

 Unfortunately, the process of determining the exact position of your boundaries is not easy.
 The technical and legal hurdles that have to be overcome include: